scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 https://github.com/manzt/anywidget-usage.
 :::

-The portable widget standard enables reuse of the anywidget ecosystem in various notebook-inspired platforms and web frameworks.
-Popular frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara)) support classic Jupyter widgets, thereby supporting any anywidget as well.
-AFM further enhances integration and expansion opportunities beyond classic Jupyter widgets.
+The portable widget standard extends the anywidget ecosystem to platforms to Jupyter.
+Popular web frameworks and dashboarding libraries such as [Voila](https://github.com/voila-dashboards/voila), [Panel](https://github.com/holoviz/panel), [Shiny for Python](https://github.com/posit-dev/py-shiny), and [Solara](https://github.com/widgetti/solara)) support Jupyter widgets, allowing users to embed anywidgets in standalone web applications.
+Efforts are underway to add more specialized, built-in support for the AFM.
 For example, [Marimo](https://github.com/marimo-team/marimo), a new reactive notebook for Python, supports AFM directly, allowing anywidgets to run natively without additional "glue code."
-Additionally, Panel is exploring deeper integration AFM-based integration to enable reuse of AFM within Panel's
+Panel is also exploring deeper integration with AFM to enable its reuse with their kernel-side reactivity systems.

-widget
-authoring version to unify data app component frameworks.

 Anywidget’s approach allows widgets to serve a wider range of stakeholders.
 Most end users do not need to understand kernel-web communication details when using